Chandan9898Kumar/maching_coding/src/JavaScript/System_Design/README.md

 11. What security measures need to be implemented?
 12. cWhich browsers and devices must the system support?
 13. Are there any localization requirements for different regions?
+14. Offline Functionality
+    a.
+"Does the application need to work offline?"
+    b.
+"What features should be available without an internet connection?"
+    c.
+"How should data synchronization work when connection is restored?"

+15. Internationalization and Localization
+    a.
+"Will the application support multiple languages?"
+    b.
+"Are there any right-to-left (RTL) language requirements?"
+    c.
+"How should date formats, currencies, and other locale-specific content be handled?"
+    d.
+"Will the application support multiple languages?"
+    e.
+"Are there any right-to-left (RTL) language requirements?"
+    f.
+"How should date formats, currencies, and other locale-specific content be handled?"

+16. Accessibility Requirements
+    a.
+"What level of accessibility compliance is required (WCAG A, AA, AAA)?"
+    b.
+"Are there specific accessibility features that need special attention?"
+    c.
+"How should screen readers and keyboard navigation be supported?"

+17. Device and Browser Support
+    a.
+"What devices and screen sizes must be supported?"
+    b.
+"What browsers and browser versions need to be supported?"
+    c.
+"Are there any specific mobile or tablet requirements?"

 `NOTE : ` At the very minimum, your design has to meet the functional requirements.
 After meeting all the function requirements, move on to talk about how to fulfill the non-functional requirements.